Soal dan Jawaban Toefl

 D

-19. The sunflower, the official state flower of Kansas, and is widespread in
+19. The sunflower, the official state flower of Kansas , and is widespread

 A B